-On September 20, 1984, the Standing Committee of National People's Congress, or the SCNPC promulgated the Drug Administration Law of the PRC, or the Drug Administration Law, which was amended on February 28, 2001, December 28, 2013, April 24, 2015 and August 26, 2019 respectively, to regulate all entities or individuals engaging in research, manufacture, operation, use, supervision and management of drugs within the PRC.
+On September 20, 1984, the SCNPC promulgated the Drug Administration Law of the PRC, or the Drug Administration Law, which was amended on February 28, 2001, December 28, 2013, April 24, 2015 and August 26, 2019 respectively, to regulate all entities or individuals engaging in research, manufacture, operation, use, supervision and management of drugs within the PRC.
 According to the Drug Administration Law, none of the drugs subject to the State's special control may be distributed online, such as vaccines, blood products, narcotic drugs, psychotropic drugs, toxic drugs for medical use, radioactive drugs and pharmaceutical precursor chemicals.
 Meanwhile, according to the Drug Administration Law, third-party platform operator shall make record-filing with the competent medical products administration at provincial level.
 In particular, third-party platform operator shall, in accordance with the law, verify the qualifications of drug marketing license holders and drug distributors that apply for business operation on the platform to ensure the compliance thereof with the statutory requirements and manage drug distribution activities carried out on the platform.

 On December 20, 2017, the CFDA promulgated the Measures for the Administration and Supervision of Online Sales of Medical Devices, or the Online Medical Devices Sales Measures, which became effective on March 1, 2018.
 According to the Online Medical Devices Sales Measures, enterprises engaged in online sales of medical devices must be medical device manufacturer and operation enterprises that have obtained a medical devices production license or operation license or have filed for record, unless such licenses or record-filing is not required by laws and regulations, and the third-party platform providing online medical devices transaction services shall obtain an Internet Drug Information Service Qualification Certificate.
-Enterprises engaged in online sales of medical devices and operators of third-party platforms providing online trading service for medical devices shall take technical measures to ensure that the data and materials of online sales of medical devices are authentic, complete and traceable, for example, the records of sales information of medical devices shall be kept for two years after the lifetime of the medical devices, and for no less than five years in case of no lifetime limit, or be kept permanently in case of implanted medical devices.
+Enterprises engaged in online sales of medical devices and operators of third-party platforms providing online trading service for medical devices shall take technical measures to ensure that the data and materials of online sales of medical devices, and for no less than five years in case of no lifetime limit, or be kept permanently in case of implanted medical devices.